openblockchains/awesome-diem/README.md

 >
 > This document outlines our plans for a new decentralized blockchain, a low-volatility cryptocurrency,
 > and a contract platform that together aim to create a new opportunity for responsible financial services innovation.
+>
+> ..
+>
+> Libra's goal: A stable [crypto] currency built on a secure and stable open-source blockchain,
+> backed by a reserve of real assets, and governed by an independent association.

 ## Currency / Money

-Libra is a stablecoin backed by a basket of (four?) currencies (USD, EURO, GBP, YEN), and US Treasury securities in an attempt to avoid volatility (and speculation).
+Libra is a stable coin backed by a basket of (four?) currencies (USD, EURO, GBP, JPY), and US Treasury securities in an attempt to avoid volatility (and speculation).
 Facebook has announced that each of the (100?) partners will stake an initial US$10 million, so Libra is backed by US$1 billion of solid currency, on the day it opens.

 (Source: [Libra (cryptocurrency) @ Wikipedia](https://en.wikipedia.org/wiki/Libra_(cryptocurrency)))